 Father McGivney would later write that he wanted the K of C “to unite the men of our faith throughout the Diocese of Hartford [which at that time included all of Connecticut, Rhode Island and a portion of Massachusetts], that we may thereby gain strength to aid each other in time of sickness; to provide for decent burial, and to render pecuniary assistance to the families of deceased members.”

 Why did Father McGivney choose Christopher Columbus as the Knights’ patron?
-The choice would eventually prompt some to think the Knights was an Italian organization given that the explorer’s reverence by Italian-Americans.
+The choice would eventually prompt some to think the Knights was an Italian organization given the explorer’s reverence by Italian-Americans.

 He chose Columbus because the explorer was a Catholic loved and respected by the wider American public which, at the time, was known for a general antipathy toward Catholics.
 Columbus would represent the idea that Catholics had a place in the new world.